azeemyoonus/amfoss-tasks/introspection/README.md

 I work hard as I can which will be effective and usefull to all the living beings in the world .

 # d.Do you have any feedback for the selection process?
-I really get impressed when I see the selection pattern .It is a professional way ,making different teams and making easier for the applicant and the seniors also.
+I really get impressed when I see the selection pattern .It is a professional way ,making different teams in discord channel and can clear all the doubt with respective leaders (seniors).